 Actual Events: These are events that you are able to determine actually occurred i.e., an event that is witnessed by one or more persons (two or more is best) and they can verify it actually happened.
 You would want to interview all witnesses to the event.

 Example - Bob and Bobbie saw Bill turn off the chipper power switch and then walk over and reach into the chipper in an attempt to remove some jammed wood.

 Assumed Events: These are events that must have happened but have not yet been verified.
 Flag these somehow to remind you that more investigation is needed.
 Assumed events are harder to establish.
 In any step-by-step process, you can't get to step 3 without first doing the first two steps.
 If a worker is injured at step 3, you may assume he accomplished steps 1 and 2 unless, it is established that he bypassed the first two steps.
 If completing steps 1 and 2 will prevent an injury at step 3, you may assume the worker did not do steps 1 or 2.

-Example - If Robert's hand was crushed while clearing a piece of wood that was stuck in a large chipper, we may assume he did not perform lockout/tagout, or we may assume that he performed lockout/tagout incorrectly.
+Example - If Bill's hand was crushed while clearing a piece of wood that was stuck in a large chipper, we may assume he did not perform lockout/tagout, or we may assume that he performed lockout/tagout incorrectly.
 Only further investigation and analysis will uncover what actually happened.

 Non-Events: If an event was supposed to happen, but did not, that is a non-event.
 Although non-events describe an event that did not occur, they should be captured because they may help discover conditions and behaviors relevant to the investigation.